 7. Norman Osborn

 Norman Osborn may have started his villainous career as Spider-Man's greatest nemesis, the Green Goblin, but the last few years have seen him grow into a menace on a scale far greater than he ever previously attained.

-On his own, Thanos' imposing physical and psychic prowess make him a cosmic level threat, but when paired with the Infinity Gauntlet, an artifact that gives its wearer control over nearly all aspects of reality, Thanos is nigh-unstoppable.
-In fact, with the power of the Gauntlet at his command, Thanos went on a killing spree that claimed the lives of almost half the sentient beings in the universe, including the X-Men, Daredevil and the Fantastic Four.
+On his own, Thanos' imposing physical and psychic prowess make him a cosmic-level threat, but when paired with the Infinity Gauntlet, an artifact that gives its wearer control over nearly all aspects of reality, Thanos is nigh-unstoppable.
+In fact, with the power of the Gauntlet at his command, Thanos went on a killing spree that claimed the lives of almost half the sentient beings in the universe, including the X-Men, Daredevil, and the Fantastic Four.

 By themselves, the alien races known as the Kree and the Skrulls have always been enough of a threat to Earth to warrant either of their places on this list.
-However, it is their ongoing war, a struggle that has claimed countless lives, worlds, and colonies of both races, that has precipitated the greatest conflicts between the Kree, the Skrulls and the Avengers.
+However, it is their ongoing war, a struggle that has claimed countless lives, worlds, and colonies of both races, that has precipitated the greatest conflicts between the Kree, the Skrulls, and the Avengers.

-For the Kree, their greatest conflict with the Avengers came during "Operation: Galactic Storm," when the Kree went to war with another alien race, the Shi'ar.
+For the Kree, their greatest conflict with the Avengers came during Avengers: Operation Galactic Storm, when the Kree went to war with another alien race, the Shi'ar.
 During the conflict, the Shi'ar created a massive device called a Nega-Bomb, designed to destroy the entire Kree civilization.
 After Captain America convinced the Shi'ar not to detonate the bomb, it was stolen by the Skrulls who detonated it anyway, devastating the Kree empire.

 4. Baron Zemo and the Masters of Evil